-"Bad as you are, I am sorry for you," said the little man after a few moments' consideration, "and as your wish is not a foolish one I will promise to assist you.
+"Bad as you are, I am sorry for you," said the little man after a few moments' consideration, "and as your wish is not a foolish one you see it is labelled 'Peter Munk's Heart!'
+I will promise to assist you.

-Listen, you will never obtain your heart by force and so you must employ cunning, and it may not be a difficult task, for stupid Michael always was and stupid he will remain, although he prides himself upon being extremely clever.
+Listen, you will never obtain your heart by force and so you

+must employ cunning, and it may not be a difficult task, for stupid Michael always was and stupid he will remain, although he prides himself upon being extremely clever.